PX4/PX4-Devguide/concept-mixing.md

 PX4 uses control groups (inputs) and output groups.
 Conceptionally they are very simple: A control group is e.g. `attitude`, for the core flight controls, or `gimbal` for payload.
 An output group is one physical bus, e.g. the first 8 PWM outputs for servos.
 Each of these groups has 8 normalized (-1..+1) command ports, which can be mapped and scaled through the mixer.
 A mixer defines how each of these 8 signals of the controls are connected to the 8 outputs.

-For a simple plane control 0 (roll) is connected straight to output 0 (elevator).
+For a simple plane control 0 (roll) is connected straight to output 0 (aileron).
 For a multicopter things are a bit different: control 0 (roll) is connected to all four motors and combined with throttle.

 #### Control Group #0 (Flight Control)